SwiTAS: Making a TAS toolkit for the Switch

 Using these three core TASing principles, I hope to create a usable TAS toolkit for Nintendo’s most exciting game console yet!
 My progress has been steady, but I hold out hope that the Switch’s fantastic lineup can finally has representation in the TAS scene before the end of 2020!
 If you wish to join the Nintendo Switch TASing scene yourself to be a part of Switch and TAS history, make sure to join the discord and join our community!

-User interface so far
+link User interface so far

 Main window